 - A sample of academic writing displaying your critical, analytic or research skills, preferably from a previous RHE course

-- Two faculty recommendations (Download Recommendation Form here), at least one of them from the instructor of an upper-division RHE course at UT-Austin.
+- The names of two faculty recommendations you intend to approach for recommendations, at least one of them from the instructor of an upper-division RHE course at UT-Austin.
 The rhetoric faculty member writing the recommendation may be someone other than your potential thesis adviser.

 Faculty members will complete a standard recommendation form and send it directly to the Director of the Honors Program.